MattSegal/babysitter/README.md

 # Babysitter

-Webcam + mic to watch baby sleep on Raspberry Pi
+Webcam to watch baby sleep on Raspberry Pi